 One issue when it comes to EHRs or other healthcare technology is provider burnout.
 In fact, in a study published by the National Institutes of Health, 50.3% of nurses surveyed said that EHRs added to their daily frustration and 32.8% reported insufficient time during the work day for documentation.

-This problem is especially acute given that there is a nursing shortage in the U.S. that is only expected to grow over the next several years.
+This problem is especially acute given that there is a nursing shortage in the U.S. And it is only expected to grow over the next several years.
 Hospitals and health systems need to ensure that nurses aren’t being overburdened by the technology they are expected to use.

 How to solve the problem?

-In my view, there are a few things that health systems should think about as it integrates technology into nursing.
+In my view, there are a few things health systems should think about as they integrate technology into nursing.